preetsinghsebh/preetsinghsebh/README.md

 The universe is just the biggest dataset waiting to be analyzed.

-- ⚡ Fun fact **Fascinated by space science; the universe is just the biggest dataset waiting to be analyzed!**
+- ⚡ Fun fact **The universe is just the biggest dataset waiting to be analyzed.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">